signalfire/northcoders-news-frontend/README.md

 ### Getting Started

-To see the project in action go [https://northcoders-news-rgcfe.herokuapp.com](https://northcoders-news-rgcfe.herokuapp.com)

 The API in use for this project is available [https://northcoders-news-rgc.herokuapp.com/api](https://northcoders-news-rgc.herokuapp.com/api) with the source code for this project available at [https://github.com/signalfire/northcoders-news-backend](https://github.com/signalfire/northcoders-news-backend)

 ### Prerequisites